NREL/openstudio-model-articulation-gem/README.md

 * Run `rake openstudio:update_copyright`
 * Run `rake openstudio:update_measures` (this has to be done last since prior tasks alter measure files)
 * Update version in `readme.md`
-* Review dependency versions in `openstudio-calibration-measures.gemspec` (especially openstudio-standards and openstudio-extension)
+* Review dependency versions in `openstudio-model-articulation.gemspec` (especially openstudio-standards and openstudio-extension)
-* Update version in `/lib/openstudio/calibration_measures/version.rb`.
+* Update version in `/lib/openstudio/model_articulation/version.rb`.
 Do not create a patch release if there are breaking changes or if this new version will support a biannual OpenStudio release; make a "minor" release instead. (ex: going from 0.7.0 to 0.8.0)
 * Create PR to master, after tests and reviews complete, then merge
 * Locally - from the master branch, run `rake release`
 * On GitHub, go to the releases page and update the latest release tag.
 Name it “Version x.y.z” and copy the CHANGELOG entry into the description box.